How To Find Your Purpose

 It’s important to note that, while “career” is often the underlying idea when people talk about purpose, job and purpose are not always synonymous.

-Depending on your circumstances, your job may be precisely that: a job, a means of financial support.
+Depending on your circumstances, your job or future career may be precisely that: a job, a means of financial support.

 While careers are often romanticized as the realization of dreams and chasing after passions, there is nothing wrong with being a bit more pragmatic about your choice.
 There is still an economy to sustain, businesses to run, and services to provide that may not be as wistful career choices as others.